jakubkrolewski/cwac-richedit/README.markdown

 should remain unchanged).
 See the demo app for an example implementation.

-Known Limitations
+Known Limitations: RichEditText
 -----------------
 - This widget has not been tested with the AppCompat action bar backport.
 Most likely, it will not work well.
 AppCompat support is planned, at least to get a `Toolbar` implementation going.
 Tint support will be added as well, if and only if the process for doing so is documented.

-- The demo app uses a `ColorMixerActivity` from the [CWAC-ColorMixer library](https://github.com/commonsguy/cwac-colormixer) for its implementation of `ColorPicker`.
+- The `demo` app uses a `ColorMixerActivity` from the [CWAC-ColorMixer library](https://github.com/commonsguy/cwac-colormixer) for its implementation of `ColorPicker`.
 While easy to integrate, this approach has one major flaw: the color picker remains in the foreground after